JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Cone

-To simulate a cone-shaped structure in arbitrary dimensions, we define a function `gen_cone(n, p, h, ratio)`, which creates a high-dimensional cone with options for a sharp or blunted apex, allowing for a dense concentration of points near the tip.
+To simulate a cone-shaped structure (Figure \@ref(fig:cone)) in arbitrary dimensions, we define a function `gen_cone(n, p, h, ratio)`, which creates a high-dimensional cone with options for a sharp or blunted apex, allowing for a dense concentration of points near the tip.

 This function generates $n$ points in a $p\text{-}D$, where the last dimension ($X_p$) represents height along the cone's axis, and the remaining dimensions define a shrinking hyperspherical cross-section as one moves toward the tip.
 Points along the height axis are drawn from an exponential distribution to increase density near the tip.
 The $X_p = h_i \sim \text{Exp}(\lambda = 2/h)$ truncated at $h$.
 The effective radius at height $h_i$ decreases linearly from base to tip, controlled by a shape ratio parameter $r_i = r_{\text{min}} + (r_{\text{max}} - r_{\text{min}})h_i/h, \quad \text{where } r_{\text{min}} = \text{ratio},\ r_{\text{max}} = 1$.